 - The Use of Butter in Swedish Cooking: A Longitudinal Study

-For further information about capitalization in English, see
+For further information about capitalisation in English, see

-Hays (2010) presents a list of advice for title writing in science but her advice is applicable in most research fields:
+Hays (2010) presents advice for title writing in science, but her advice is applicable in most research fields:

 - Hays, J. C. (2010).
 Eight Recommendations for Writing Titles of Scientific Manuscripts.
 Public Health Nursing, 27, 101–103.